jpaulobgUFES/cartesi_dare/README.md

 # cartesi_dare

-Implementation of a machine unlearning application in a cartesi machine.
+Implementation of a machine unlearning application using a Cartesi Machine.